namanhd/hailstone/README.md

   -- ^binary node. can represent any time-varying computation taking two argument nodes, but -- can also be used to lift, into a node, via the applicative instance, the application of -- a pure function @f@ to a pure argument @a@.
-  MkNodeC :: s -> (SF a s (Either b x)) -> (Node a) -> (Node (b -> x)) -> Node x -- ^"conditional" node, modeling conditional eval of an input node (because on running the -- node tree, `MkNode2` strictly evaluates both child nodes unconditionally before it gets -- evaluated itself.)
 ```
 > Note that the state type variable `s` does not show up on the left hand side of the data declaration.
 This makes `s` existentially quantified, i.e. `forall s. s -> ...`.
 Users of the `Node x` type cannot pattern match or know anything about the particular `s` type in use, only that it is compatible with the signal function `SF _ s x` it is bundled with.
 >
-> This makes sense, as implementations of audio nodes need not expose to the outside world what their internal state is or how it is used; different nodes in a node graph are sure to have different state needs internally, so it is only natural to hide `s` away rather than having it be parameterized in the datatype i.e. `Node s x`.
+> This makes sense, as implementations of audio nodes need not expose to the outside world what their internal state is or how it is used.
+Different nodes in a node graph are sure to have different state needs internally, so it is only natural to hide `s` away rather than having it be parameterized in the datatype i.e. `Node s x`.
 >
 > This is essentially encapsulation, where we've hidden the gory implementation details of statefulness, its type, and indeed even its presence.